Pumpkin Crisp Pie is a mouthwatering twist on pumpkin pie with the addition of a crisp topping. Everything delicious about fall in one pie.

 - Pumpkin Pie

-- In a medium mixing bowl combine pumpkin and remaining ingredients; beat at medium speed with an electric mixer 2 minutes.
+- In a medium mixing bowl combine pumpkin and remaining ingredients; beat on medium speed with an electric mixer for 2 minutes.

 - Pour into pie pan, or shallow baking dish, about 7x10.
-Add crumb topping.
+Make crumb topping.

 Kids Review – My kids ate this up but for different reasons.
 Aiden loved the entire thing, my girls, Jordan and Jersey loved the topping and Madden loved the pumpkin pie.
 Cannon was indifferent and ate the topping and the pie just separately.